ycen2111/ycen2111.github.io/source/_posts/2022-2023/Principle-of-Microelectronics.md

 ![1-4-6.png](1-4-6.png)

 Ohmic contact:
-allows current to flow in either direction with contact resistance as low as possible if Ψm<Ψs:
+allows current to flow in either direction with contact resistance as low as possible (no barrier) if Ψm<Ψs:
 ![1-4-7.png](1-4-7.png)
 celectrons with no bias